Kitware/vtk-examples/src/Python.md

 | Example Name | Description | Image |
 | ------------ | ----------- | ----- |
-[ESGrid](/Python/ExplicitStructuredGrid/ESGrid) | Creating an explicit structured grid.
-Converting an explicit structured grid to unstructured grid.
-Converting an unstructured grid to explicit structured grid. |
+[CreateESGrid](/Python/ExplicitStructuredGrid/CreateESGrid) | Create an explicit structured grid and convert this to an unstructured grid or vice versa.
+[LoadESGrid](/Python/ExplicitStructuredGrid/LoadESGrid) | Load a VTU file and convert the dataset to an explicit structured grid.

 #### vtkStructuredGrid